swiftlettech/smart-sweeper/README.md

 ##### User files
-The database (smart-sweeper.json), the app config file (smart-sweeper-config.json), and the log files are saved in the following folder:
+The database (smart-sweeper.json), the app config file (smart-sweeper-config.json), the saved dashboard data file (smart-sweeper-data.json) and the log files are saved in the following folder:

 * **Windows**: %APPDATA%/SmartSweeper

-**It is strongly recommended that you back up smart-sweeper.json to a safe place.**
+**It is strongly recommended that you regularly back up smart-sweeper.json to a safe place.**

 The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg).
-The user logs record user actions while the system logs record errors (and may include transaction ids and public keys).
+The user logs record user actions while the system logs record system actions and errors (and includes transaction ids and public keys).

 ### Known issues
-* electron-store error: "EPERM operation not permitted" sometimes occurs on Windows when reading a config file.
+* electron-store error "EPERM operation not permitted" sometimes occurs on Windows when reading a config file.
 SmartSweeper will exit when it does.
-* Can't connect to the node client when it's syncing (SmartSweeper will display the "Can't connect to SmartCash Node Client." error).
+* Can't connect to the node client via RPC when it's syncing (SmartSweeper will display the "Can't connect to SmartCash Node Client." error).
+This will cause some actions to fail.
+* Claimed funds info on the dashboard and the sweep funds page become inaccurate after one or more projects have been swept.
+* SmartCash node client isn't loaded by SmartSweeper.
+* Log files are sometimes created in the wrong folder.
+* There is lag when typing in the project name in the "create a project" form.

 ### Other software used
 Software | License